Tickets to Disney World for Florida Residents in 2026

 Pixie Dust Pass Blockout Dates

 The cheapest Disney annual pass is the Disney Pixie Dust Pass.
 This gives guests access on most weekdays except for some peak periods.
-It is ideal for guests who do not mind not being able to visit at the weekends.
-It’s also ideal for retirees and families with pre-school aged children.
+It is ideal for guests who do not mind not being able to visit at the weekends, retirees, and families with preschool-aged children.

-All weekends (Saturdays and Sundays) are blacked out along with the odd Monday or Friday.
-A week in March, two weeks around Easter, Memorial Day, Independence Day, Thanksgiving week and the last two weeks in December around Christmas/New Year.
+All weekends (Saturdays and Sundays) and the odd Monday or Friday are blocked out.
+There is a week in March, two weeks around Easter, Memorial Day, Independence Day, Thanksgiving week, and the last two weeks around Christmas/New Year in December.

-This differs from the old Weekday Select Pass that blocked out Easter, June/July for the summer holidays and Christmas/New Year.
+This differs from the old Weekday Select Pass, which blocked out Easter, June/July for the summer holidays, and Christmas/New Year.

 Pixie Dust Pass blockout dates